 In the heart of Central Italy there is an ancient land once known with the name of “Etruria”, where you can make a journey through centuries.
 Located in this pristine landscape, dominated only by nature, is Antiquitates, an Archaeological Education Park and a Research Centre for Experimental Archaeology, as well as a warm and cosy Guest House where you can spend a relaxing holiday dedicated to nature, equitation and archaeology.

 But the main research wasn’t enough for him, and he wanted also to share his knowledge and what he learned in so many years with people.
-For this reason he created Antiquitates, a Centre able to lead research but also communicate it through a variety of educational activities both for adults and children.
+For this reason he created Antiquitates, as the very first experimental archaeology Centre in Italy, steady point of reference for the ones which followed, and one of the first in Europe, and made it able to lead research but also communicate it through a variety of educational activities both for adults and children.
 The Centre, located in Civitella Cesi of Blera, started its activities with the experimentation of Villanovan and Etruscan forms of daily life (9th - 8th century BC).

 The educational activities also include many reconstructions and workshops dedicated to different periods, from Palaeolithic to Early Middle Ages.
 Antiquitates has officially collaborated since 2015 with the Opera Nazionale Montessori and all the educational programs are designed with the Montessori scientific pedagogical method.